-Embraced by the Entoto Mountains and sitting at a whopping 2,300m above sea level, Addis is the 4th highest capital in the world, and it is certainly soaring to greater heights with an urbanistic push which saw the opening of an intra-city light railway in 2015 and the establishing of Bole as a trendy hub near the airport.
+Embraced by the Entoto Mountains and sitting at a whopping 2,300m above sea level, Addis Ababa is the 4th highest capital in the world, and it is certainly soaring to greater heights with an urbanistic push which saw the opening of an intra-city light railway in 2015 and the establishing of Bole as a trendy hub near the airport.

 Begin your day at Tomoka on Wawel Street, one of the city’s oldest coffee shops.
-Don’t be deceived by its derelict look: inside, the elegant wooden bar displays old scales and coffee grinders, and the giant lion’s head symbol of the brand roars above the steam raising from the coffee machines.
+Don’t be deceived by its derelict look: inside, the elegant wooden bar displays old scales and coffee grinders, and the giant lion’s head symbol of the brand roars above the steam rising from the coffee machines.
 You’ll taste the most excellent espresso (let an Italian tell you!) and tick a few gifts off your list with beautifully packaged coffee, either ground or in beans.

 Next, take a stroll through the Italian built Piazza district, which hosts some of the most iconic landmarks, including Menelik II Square and Adwa Square.
 Both commemorate pivotal moments in the history of modern Ethiopia.
 Menelik II is often credited with unifying various territories and tribes into one encompassing country, though not without violence, in the late 1800s.
-During his reign, he brought sweeping improvements to infrastructure and modernized the country, as well as successfully pushing the Italians back at the battle of Adwa, earning Ethiopia the badge of honour of being the only country in Africa that was never fully colonised.
+During his reign, he brought sweeping improvements to infrastructure and modernized the country, as well as successfully pushing the Italians back at the battle of Adwa, earning Ethiopia the badge of honor of being the only country in Africa that was never fully colonized.

 Jump in a blue taxi and expect some bargaining in order not to be ripped off too much, and head to the National Museum of Ethiopia, where you’ll witness the bones of what is perhaps the most famous Ethiopian ever: Lucy, the A. afarensis hominid discovered near Hadar in 1974, where she had been waiting to become world-famous for 3.2 million years.